Wildmoorstone Valley Walk

 By car: Start and finish at Goyt’s Lane Car Park (arrowed on the following map).
 The following may help if you use a satnav:

-• nearby postcode: SK17 6GJ (this postcode is actually for the Errwood Sailing Club (private), which is 1 kilometre by road from Goyt’s Lane Car Park.
-You should enter the latitude/longitude or Ordnance Survey grid reference figures into your satnav for a more precise location).
+• nearby postcode: SK17 6GJ (this postcode is actually for the Errwood Sailing Club (private), which is 1 kilometre further by road from Goyt’s Lane Car Park.
+You should enter what3words, latitude/longitude or Ordnance Survey grid reference figures into your satnav for a more precise location).

 • Latitude, Longitude: 53.274, -1.967